SajjadAhmadizad/USTMB-Scraper-Telegram-Bot/README.md

 <h3>University Student Tasks Management Telegram Bot.</h3><br/>
-This project is a web scraping-based Telegram bot that allows students from [Mazandaran University of Science and Technology](https://ustmb.ac.ir) to manage their academic tasks easily via Telegram.
+This project is a web scraping-based Telegram bot that allows students from <a href="https://ustmb.ac.ir">Mazandaran University of Science and Technology</a> to manage their academic tasks easily via Telegram.
 By simply entering their student code and national ID, students can access various services Such as viewing the lessons offered, checking the transcripts and more.<br/><br/>

 Features<br/>
 View Offered Courses: Students can see the list of courses available for the current term.<br/>